roket1428/darkman-time/README.md

     systemctl --user enable --now darkman.service

+`darkman` **DOES NOT** depend on systemd, and is usable on non-systemd distributions.

-Note that the dark-mode and light-mode scripts mentioned above are not included in this package.
+Note that the dark-mode and light-mode scripts mentioned above (and available in the source repository) are not included in this package.
 You'll need to drop-in the scripts you desire.

 ## How it works